What is a c-section?

 - Pelvic issues that would make it dangerous to deliver vaginally

-In other cases, C-sections are necessary in emergency situations where the health of the mother or baby are threatened and delivery needs to happen immediately.
-Essentially, emergency C-sections are procedures done where immediate delivery is the only way to access the baby to provide medical care safely.
+In other cases, a C-section becomes necessary due to an emergency situation.
+When the health of the mother or baby are threatened, delivery needs to happen immediately.
+Emergency C-sections are procedures done where immediate delivery is the only way to access the baby to provide medical care safely.

 - Placental abruption, insufficiency, placenta previa or placenta accreta